FitnessFaq’s Begin Bodyweight

 Assign variable in Django Templates

-I am learning Django by programming a site for tracking my workouts training-log.net.
-I was struggling with a template that I needed to assign a variable to be used later in the template.
+I am learning Django by programming a site for tracking my workouts strengthnotes.com.
+I was struggling I needed to assign a variable to be used later in the template.
 It seems like this is not available by default in Django’s standard templates.
 I came across simple_tags and that seemed to fit the bill.

 First step is create a templatetags directory at the same level as templates, migrations etc.